bolt-project/bolt/docs/source/overview-design.rst

 We aim to replicate a large fraction of the NumPy API, so if there is something that we are missing that you would be interested in having, or something that you would like to contribute, create an issue.

-For further details on the implementations, as well as functionality specific to the different modes, see the documentation for ``bolt.spark`` and ``bolt.local``.
+For further details on the implementations, as well as functionality specific to the different modes, see the documentation for `bolt.spark`_ and `bolt.local`_.

+.. _bolt.spark: spark.html
+.. _bolt.local: local.html